 The sacrifice of the pig, and its parallel rituals, which for centuries shaped a worldview of survival are now little more than a memory.
 But they are in their manifestations, because the rite has been purified, changed forms, and although the slaughterhouses proliferate, the rural environment suffers from depopulation, and urban life supposes new rites, the products of the slaughter will always be the products of the slaughter , and the gochu will continue to occupy a dignified throne.
 Not in vain Asturias knows that it is indebted to its meat, and many are the populations that annually pay tribute to the pig for San Martín and the coming months, until February, even April.
 All Asturian geography devotes a few intense days to remember.
 He usually does it under the pseudonym of gastronomic days, with leftovers and a little stylized in the menus of many restaurants.

 Although the tradition is still alive, in many houses some rural splendor has been lost and with it a certain sense of the domestic world, which has waned.
 Before, tasks were shared between men and women.
-The man was the one who killed, peeled, disentangled, dismembered; the women, on the other hand, collected the pig's blood and cleaned their guts to make blood sausages, chopped onions, handled the choricera machine ...
+The man was the one who killed, peeled, dismantled, dismembered; The women, for their part, collected the pig's blood and cleaned their guts to make the black pudding, chopped onions, operated the choricera machine ...

 It was hard work that lasted one or several days and that predisposed everyone, men, women and children, to taste the marinade, the liver soup, the pregnant boronas, chorizos, chueltas and steaks from that moment .
 With the meats to good collection came the popular talent for take full advantage of the pig and not leave anything to chance, preparing dozens of derivatives and traditional dishes, all of taste contrasted by historical experience and rural roots: as the aforementioned liver soup, Don adobo, rice or potatoes with ribs, blood sausages, the pregnant boronas exquisite to the eye and the palate, hams, lacones, sausages, gochu's hands, tongue, corns, loin, etc..